step-chen/atlassian-dc-mcp-go/README.docker.en.md

 ```

 `http://localhost:8090` is the mapped port configured in `docker-compose.yml`, and `/sse` is the SSE endpoint for the MCP service.

+When using header-based authentication, your client will need to pass the appropriate headers:
+- `Jira-Token`: API token for Jira
+- `Confluence-Token`: API token for Confluence
+- `Bitbucket-Token`: API token for Bitbucket

 ## Stop the Service